Jeremy Petty: Driving career

 He brought back his own team in 2007, switching manufacturers to Dodge and driving the No. 21 using owner points from Bowsher Motorsports in two races, which were Iowa and Gateway.
 Additionally, he made one other attempt that year at DuQuoin, but he did not qualify driving the No. 07 for Corrie Stott.

 2008 saw Petty enter two races again.
 He did not finish the race at Iowa driving the No. 29 for Hixson, ending up in 38th place, and did not qualify for Kansas in Norm Benning's No. 8 car.

-In 2009, his first full season in the series, he finished 13th in the final points standings, driving the No. 23 Chevrolet/Dodge for Hixson Motorsports.
-He did not return to the team in 2010, and was without a ride all year until he made his Truck Series debut in the No. 01 for Daisy Ramirez Motorsports at Darlington, surprisingly earning a top-20 finish in 17th.
+In 2009, his first full season in the series, he finished thirteenth in the final points standings, driving the No. 23 Chevrolet/Dodge for Hixson Motorsports.
+He did not return to the team in 2010, and was without a ride all year until he made his Truck Series debut in the No. 01 for Daisy Ramirez Motorsports at Darlington, surprisingly earning a top-twenty finish in seventeenth.
 He did not race in ARCA in 2011, either, but he did return to Kansas to attempt to qualify for his first Nationwide Series race that year, but after a crash in practice left his only car (they had no backup) of the weekend damaged, he and the No. 68 Fleur-de-Lis Motorsports team had to withdraw.

 Petty's most recent start as a driver came at the ARCA race at Kansas in 2012, driving the No. 27 for Barry Fitzgerald's Promotion Associates team.
 He also had attempted to make the season-opening race at Daytona driving Wayne Peterson's No. 06, but did not qualify.

+Crew chiefing career

+In 2019, Petty began crew chiefing in the ARCA Series for CCM Racing, owned by driver Eric Caudell who drove the team's No. 7 car.
+In 2023 and 2024, he also crew chiefed select races on Fast Track Racing's No. 12 car.
+In 2025, Petty was named competition director of the new Maples Motorsports team, which was formed by 2024 Fast Track driver Michael Maples.
+Ryan Roulette, one of the drivers Petty crew chiefed on the No. 12 car in 2024, also moved over with him to Maples Motorsports.

 Personal life

-Jeremy Petty was born in Salina, Kansas on August 31, 1982, he has no relation with NASCAR champion Richard Petty.
+Petty was born in Salina, Kansas on August 31, 1982, he has no relation with NASCAR champion Richard Petty.
 He resides in Smolan, Kansas near his parents.
 He attended Brown Mackie College in Salina, Kansas where he was awarded a scholarship to play baseball.
 He pitched for the Brown Mackie Lions baseball team and received a degree in business management in 2003.